Rottweiler Dog Breed

 Working Rottweilers Versus Show Rottweilers

-There is a long tradition with many working dog breeds to breed solely for temperament traits rather than for appearance standards.
+There is a long tradition with many working dog breeds to breed solely for temperament traits rather than appearance standards.

 Breeding for working dog temperament traits and breeding for show dog appearance traits can have very different results, as you might imagine.